smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 ![1718304880191](image/readme/1718304880191.png)

 The diagram above provides a high-level depiction of possible relationships for Acupoints in TARA Acupoints Ontology (Version 0.5).
 It should be noted that not all acupoints require the relationships with meridians as there are many acupoints that do not belong to the standard meridian system.
 Also, not all acupoints have the special point designations.
-Only the acupoints of the 12 main meridans and 2 extra meridians, namely the Du Channel and the Ren Channel, have some special point roles.
+Only the acupoints of the 12 main meridians and 2 extra meridians, namely the Du Channel and the Ren Channel, have some special point roles.

 ## DL Query Examples